Learn How to Read COAST Bus Schedules

 Reading the Bus Schedule

-On the Route Page, there is a listing of the major (timed) stops along that route.
+On each route's page, there is a listing of the major (timed) stops along that route.
+Major (timed) stops are the only stops where the bus will not leave early.
+If it arrives before the scheduled departure time it will wait until the time on the schedule to leave.
 To the right of each stop listed, there will be a series of times, each representing the specific time you can expect to catch a bus.

 Above the schedule, there are buttons to filter the schedule. (e.g., Mon-Fri/Saturday, and Northbound/Southbound.)
 Selecting “Mon-Fri” shows weekday stops and times, while “Saturday” shows stops and times for Saturdays.
 “Northbound” displays northbound stops and times, while “Southbound” displays southbound stops and times.